What is Community Solar?

 What are the details of the Community Solar project?

-This project is located in Ithaca, NY.
-It is under construction and is anticipated to be complete in December 2017, with customers able to begin subscription and savings in early 2018.
+This project is located in Ithaca, NY, and is fully interconnected.
 Video of the array is below:

 How much money down is required?